nuowaliu/gitpitch/prog/js_intro_node/README.md

 # Routing requests

-- Variables can be GET-encoded
+- Variables can be GET-encoded (e.g the ? in URL, variable name is right after it and the value is right afte the = symbol)
 - In REST APIs they are often included in the URL directly (without question marks)
 - E.g. use [twitter API](https://developer.twitter.com/en/docs/api-reference-index)
 - We want to use routing to pick bits out of the URL for this in nodejs